-P-2 visas are available to artists or entertainers, either individually or as part of a group, who come to the U.S. to perform under a reciprocal exchange program between the U.S. and one or more other countries.
+P-2 visas are available to artists or entertainers, individually or as part of a group, who come to the US to perform under a reciprocal exchange program between the US and one or more other countries.
 All essential support personnel are included.
-The applicant will need to prove the legitimacy of the program by presenting a formal, written exchange agreement.
-In addition, a labor union in the U.S. must have either been involved in the negotiation of the exchange or have agreed to it.
-The U.S. individual or group being exchanged must have skills and terms of employment comparable to the person or group coming to the United States.
+The applicant must prove the program's legitimacy by presenting a written exchange agreement.
+In addition, a labor union in the US must have either been involved in the exchange negotiation or have agreed to it.
+The US individual or group being exchanged must have skills and terms of employment comparable to the person or group coming to the United States.

 P-3 Visas: Culturally Unique Groups

-P-3 visas are available to artists or entertainers who come to the U.S., either individually or as part of a group, to develop, interpret, represent, teach, or coach in a program that is considered culturally unique.
+P-3 visas are available to artists or entertainers who come to the US, either individually or as part of a group, to develop, interpret, represent, teach, or coach in a program that is considered culturally unique.
 The program may be of either a commercial or non-commercial nature.
-The P-3 applicant must be coming to the U.S. to participate in a cultural event or events that will further the understanding or development of an art form.
-In addition, the employer will have to submit on the applicant's behalf:
+The P-3 applicant must be coming to the US to participate in a cultural event or events that will further the understanding or development of an art form.
+In addition, the employer will have to submit the following on the applicant's behalf: